peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Parameters:</b>

  * <i>ctx</i>: An arithmetic context to control precision, rounding, and exponent range of the result.
 If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).This parameter cannot be null, as the exponential function's results are generally not exact.
-(Unlike in the General Decimal Arithmetic Specification, any rounding mode is allowed.)
+(Unlike in the General Decimal Arithmetic Specification, any rounding mode is allowed.).

 <b>Returns:</b>

 Exponential of this object.
 If this object's value is 1, returns an approximation to " e" within the given precision.
 Signals FlagInvalid and returns not-a-number (NaN) if the parameter <i>ctx</i>
  is null or the precision is unlimited (the context's Precision property is 0).

+### FromDecimal

+    public static PeterO.Numbers.EDecimal FromDecimal(
+        System.Decimal dec);

+Not documented yet.

+<b>Parameters:</b>

+ * <i>dec</i>: Not documented yet.

+<b>Returns:</b>

+An EDecimal object.

 ### FromDouble